Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 We have access to records of daily race takes from the Hawea Irrigation Co. from 2012-01-01 to 2021-12-31, which covers the full optimisation period.
 For the scenario period we simply used the ISO weekly mean race losses.

-Race losses were implemented as well boundary conditions using the # todo is it supposed to be Wel or well? `Wel package <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/wel.html>`_.
+Race losses were implemented as well boundary conditions using the `Wel package <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/wel.html>`_.
 Well boundary conditions were placed in every model cell that intersected the race shapefiles and the flux was specified as 10% of the daily race flows spread evenly across every 'race' boundary condition.